timjogorman/RicherEventDescription/guidelines.md

 IDENTICAL chain.
 However, in our schema, all ENTITYs are different until proven IDENTICAL, and Mr. Holbein deserves a fair trial.

-However, there is irrefutably \textit{some sort of relationship} between Mr. Holbein and the killer.
+However, there is irrefutably *some sort of relationship* between Mr. Holbein and the killer.
 Whether this relationship is of legal identity, actual identity, or simply a mistaken prosecution by an over-zealous district attorney, we cannot know, but we know that there